dshahin/hello-spa/README.md

 # hello-spa
 Scaffolding for a bare bones SPA in SFDC

-This app has no external dependencies and is a starting point for learning and building new SPAs.
+This app has no external dependencies and is great for:

+- learning SPA basics
+- fast prototyping
+- a minimimal core for more complex SPAs

 ## install